liftbridge-io/go-liftbridge/README.md

 Liftbridge allows publishers to add metadata to messages, including a key, ack inbox, correlation ID, and ack policy.
 The message key can be used for stream compaction in Liftbridge.
+Acks are used to guarantee Liftbridge has recorded a message to ensure at-least-once delivery.
 The ack inbox determines a NATS subject to publish an acknowledgement to once Liftbridge has committed the message.
 The correlation id is used to correlate an ack back to the original message.
 The ack policy determines when Liftbridge acknowledges the message: when the stream leader has stored the message, when all replicas have stored it, or no ack at all.

 This additional metadata is sent using a message envelope which is a [protobuf](https://github.com/liftbridge-io/liftbridge-grpc).
 This client